nithishdivakar/nithishdivakar.github.io/content/_index.md

 ---

 Hi there.
 [daxpy](/daxpy) is [my](/about) online notebook.
-You will mostly things I used to scribble on to a notebook, albeit a bit more organised and polished.
+You will mostly find things I used to scribble on to a notebook, maybe a bit more organised and polished.
 Only a bit though.

-There is also a [links](/links) section with a collection of  amazing articles I've stumbled on.
+[Posts](/posts) are long form notes while [notes](/notes) are, well, small notes; one pagers.

+I also like to read about random things.
+There are no themes of what I generally read about.
+I've curated a slowly growing collection of amazing articles I've come across in the  [links](/links) section.